To restore protections for Social Security, Railroad retirement, and Black Lung benefits from administrative offset.

 Length: 3 pages

-This bill was introduced on April 18, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 18, 2016, in a previous session of Congress, but it did not receive a vote.

 Apr 18, 2016